imranariffin/django-test-data-migrations/README.md

         self.assertEqual(Animal.objects.get(id=cat.id).name, "Cat zz")
 ```

-## Why do I need this library?
+## Why would you need this library?

-1. Runs your data migration test very fast.
+1. It runs your data migration test very fast.
-2. Encourages developers to write data-related Django migrations separately from model definition related Django migrations
+2. It encourages developers to write data-related Django migrations separately from model definition related Django migrations
-3. Writing tests for data related migrations is extremely important, but is either tricky to do or takes a long time to run.
-This library intends to testing data migrations easy and fast
+3. Writing tests for data related migrations is extremely important, but it's either tricky to do or very run-time consuming.
+This library intends to enable testing data migrations easy and fast

 ## Development